 It might seem silly to mention this one; many mums have their bags packed well before their estimated due date.

 BellyBelly has an article, What To Pack For Your Labour Bag, which is worth a read, and has some tips from new mothers that you might not have thought of already.

 You’ve probably already planned some things to do in early labour.
 It’s a great idea to have a chat with your partner, ahead of time, so he can arrange some activities for you.
 Perhaps you could hire your favourite movies, eat out at your favourite restaurant, have a massage, go out for a picnic, or get your nails done.
 Anything that takes your mind off things for a while is a huge benefit in early labour.

 Early Labour Tip #8: Don’t Feel Disappointed!

-The early part of your labour is not in any way a sign of what is to come.
-The time it takes to get to active labour doesn’t mean that it will take that long to get to the next stage.
+The early part of your labour, however, is not in any way a sign of what’s to come.
+The time it takes to get to active labour doesn’t have any affect on the time it takes to get to the next stage.

 Remember, feeling anxiety or stress can slow or stall your labour – and that’s the last thing you want!

 Enjoy this very special time before your baby arrives.
 You’ve still got a great big job ahead of you.